Safely Dismantling SONGS

-The hazards at the site during decommissioning are the same types hazards present at any construction site, namely working at heights, moving objects, noise, airborne dust, and electricity.
+The hazards at the site during decommissioning are the same types of hazards present at any construction site, namely working at heights, moving objects, noise, airborne dust, and electricity.
 To mitigate the hazards, there will be strict compliance with rigorous safety protocols.
 The decommissioning process will be carried out in accordance with Federal and State safety regulations, including but not limited to NRC, OSHA, Cal OSHA, and other construction standards and regulations.

 Radiological safety will be a central focus throughout the careful dismantlement process.
 Radiological health specialists will help ensure the radiological material stays precisely where it is supposed to be until it is packaged and removed from the site.

 A key aspect of safely decommissioning San Onofre is ensuring our environmental impact is as low as possible.

 - We are committed to leaving the community better off as a result of having been home to San Onofre for 50 years.
 We also are committed to working with federal and state agencies, including the State Lands Commission and the California Coastal Commission, to ensure that impacts to the environment and surrounding areas are addressed throughout the decommissioning process.